 The Trevi Fountain is one of the most popular and photographed fountain in the world.
 This grand fountain, most likely the most beautiful one in Rome, is located in the Quirinale district and is clearly the masterpiece of the small Trevi square.
 'Trevi' is derived from the word 'Trivium', meaning 'where three streets meet'.
 This monumental baroque Trevi Fountain is within walking distance of the Piazza Navona and the Spanish Steps.

 Trevi Fountain History

-The Aqua Virgo, an aqueduct constructed two thousand years ago still supplies water to the famous fountain.
-The aqueduct was built by General Agrippa under Augustus around 19 B.C. and it brought water from the Salone springs 19 kilometres away into Rome.
-The Aqua Virgo, or "Vergine", is the only aqueduct that never interrupted to provide the city with water since the ancient Romans.Great Rome Monument
+The Aqua Virgo, an aqueduct constructed two thousand years ago, still supplies water to the famous fountain.
+General Agrippa built the aqueduct under Augustus around 19 B.C., and it brought water from the Salone springs 19 kilometers away into Rome.
+The Aqua Virgo, or 'Vergine', is the only aqueduct that has never interrupted to provide the city with water since the ancient Romans.

-According to legend, if you toss a coin into the fountain's water you'll be back to visit Rome someday.
+According to legend, if you toss a coin into the fountain's water, you'll be back to visit Rome someday.